 Don't worry, we've thought out this process for all levels of learners. 😉

-Additional tips: punctuation is optional, capitalization is optional in every language except German (because German is very strict about this), spacing is optional in Japanese, Chinese, and Thai.
+Additional tips: punctuation is optional, capitalization is optional in every language, spacing is optional in Japanese, Chinese, and Thai.